-Only 15 minutes by car from both the Kaga Onsen station and the resort town of Katayamazu Onsen, discover the peaceful and very picturesque fishing port town of Hashitate.
+Only 15 minutes by car from both Kaga Onsen Station and the resort town of Katayamazu Onsen, discover the peaceful and picturesque fishing port town of Hashitate.
 Wandering between some of the area’s most spectacular maritime view spots and the town’s historical district, you will catch remaining glimpses of a highly praised cultural heritage forged by dynasties of prominent trading vessels company owners who, throughout the Edo period, sailed back and forth off these shores and colonized the area.

 JR Kaga Onsen Station

 A great variety of seafood is unloaded at this peaceful and very picturesque fishing port throughout the year.
-It provides highly sought-after delicacies such as amberjack, sweet shrimp and especially the snow crab, attracting masses of tourists seeking a culinary experience hardly available elsewhere.
+It provides highly sought-after delicacies such as amberjack, sweet shrimp, and especially the snow crab, attracting masses of tourists seeking a culinary experience hardly available elsewhere.

-Any time of the year, many restaurants and shops in the vicinity propose the freshest seasonal seafood on their stalls and tables.
+Any time of the year, many restaurants and shops in the vicinity offer the freshest seasonal seafood on their stalls and tables.
 So do not hesitate to cross their threshold to add a gourmet moment to the emotion of a sightseeing day on the seaside.

 JR Kaga Onsen Station